silkyskyj/tir2vjoy/README.md

 1. TrackIR to Virtual Joystick Converter (vJoy)
 2. TrackIR to Virtual Xbox Controller Converter (XInput)
+3. TrackIR to Virtual DualShock 4 Controller Converter (XInput)
-3. TrackIR to Virtual Mouse Converter
+4. TrackIR to Virtual Mouse Converter

 Note: Currently, only the executable file and Readme are distributed.